SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex5/README.md

 16. In the Sections, open "Items Details".
 Choose the + icon on the right side of "Form" -> "Fields", to add new fields to Item Details.
 In the popover, select "Add Basic Columns".
 ![](images/UI_015.png)

-17. Select the following fields from *purchaseReqn/_PurchaseRequisitionItem*
+17. Select the following fields:
 - purchaseReqn/_PurchaseRequisitionItem/Material
 - ItemText
 - purchaseReqn/_PurchaseRequisitionItem/OrderedQuantity
-- purchaseReqn._PurchaseRequisitionItem/BaseUnit
+- purchaseReqn/_PurchaseRequisitionItem/BaseUnit
-- purchaseReqn._PurchaseRequisitionItem/Plant
+- purchaseReqn/_PurchaseRequisitionItem/Plant
-- purchaseReqn._PurchaseRequisitionItem/Supplier
+- purchaseReqn/_PurchaseRequisitionItem/Supplier
 ![](images/UI_014.png)
 ![](images/UI_016.png)